Progress in System Reform

 The House Judiciary Committee also passed another bill, HB 0769, dealing with mental health treatment.
 Among other things, this bill requires doctors in state and civil facilities to keep patients on the psychotropic drugs they were previously prescribed if the client cannot make an informed or competent decision of their own.

 The bill addresses numerous situations, including emergencies and both voluntary and involuntary treatment of a patient with psychotropic drugs.
-The underlying concern is to provision for continuing treatment with a medication that had been started before a patient’s admission to a particular facility.
+The underlying concern is to provide for continuing treatment with a medication that had been started before a patient’s admission to a particular facility.

 Concern for the patient’s health and well-being are paramount, as well as the need for public safety.
 The bill has provisions regarding time frames within which competency and commitment hearings must be held, revised time for dismissal of certain charges for defendants who remain incompetent to proceed to trial and other relevant legal matters.

 Ultimately, this bill helps the criminal justice system hold on to mental health patients to make sure they are put into appropriate settings and receive necessary care.
-Rather than simply discharging them without follow up, this approach encourages their continued recovery by providing ongoing treatment as needed.
+Rather than simply discharging them without follow-up, this approach encourages their continued recovery by providing ongoing treatment as needed.

 Florida ranks 49th of the 50 states for its spending on mental health treatment services.
 Advocates for these two recently passed bills are pleased with the progress, but they note that more state funding will be necessary to assist people with mental illnesses and help keep them out of jails and prisons.